interledger/interledger.org-developers/src/content/blog/2024-06-20-simple-open-payments-guide.md

 The Open Payments standard addresses key questions such as:

 - Where should the money be sent, exactly?
 It provides a standardized way to identify and locate user accounts across different financial institutions.
-- Ensuring all parties agree on the final amount after any fees are added to a transaction.
+- Do all all parties agree on the final amount after any fees are added to a transaction?
-- Determining the best underlying method to use for the transaction.
+- What is the best underlying method to use for the transaction?

 With the Open Payments standard, applications do not need to be registered financial service providers (FSPs) to facilitate transactions.
 Instead of moving or holding money, applications send payment obligations.
 This means they are not transferring money directly but are sending instructions to your financial institution to transfer the funds on your behalf.
 This setup eliminates the need for the application to be a financial service provider itself, even though it has direct communication access to your account.
 This is beneficial for applications because they don’t need to contend with the legal and compliance hurdles required to be a financial services provider.
 But it’s also advantageous for you because you don't need to share sensitive information with online applications.
 Applications storing information like credit card numbers and CVV codes always pose a risk of data leaks or hacking, even with the best intentions.